DevExpress-Examples/maui-authenticate/README.md

 ## Run Projects

-Perform the following steps to run the project:

-1. Open the `WebAPI` solution in the Visual Studio as an administrator.
-This is required to create the database whose settings are defined in the `appsettings.json` file.
+1. Open the `WebAPI` solution.
+Run Visual Studio as an administrator so that the IDE can create the database as defined in `appsettings.json`.

 2. Choose the `WebApi` item in the **debug** dropdown menu.
-From this menu, you can debug the project on the [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0) web server.
+This selection will debug the project on the [Kestrel](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-7.0) web server.

     ![Run Settings](images/authenticate-run-settings@2x.png)

-    If you prefer **IIS Express** instead of `Kestrel`, you need to select the IIS Express on the **debug** dropdown menu, open the `.vs\MAUI_WebAPI\config\applicationhost.config` in an external text editor, and add the following code:
+    If you prefer IIS Express to Kestrel, select **IIS Express** on the **debug** dropdown menu.
+Use an external text editor to add the following code to `.vs\MAUI_WebAPI\config\applicationhost.config`:

     ```xaml
     <sites>